 As part of the EPL1770 Pollution Reduction Program 8, a sewerage pump station and pipeline system is being planned for construction from CVC pit top infrastructure to Tall Timbers Road into the Central Coast Council's sewerage system.
-A Review of Environmental Factors has been submitted to the NSW EPA and Central Coast council.
-Given recent NSW EPA consultation and further legal advice the CC Council will be the determining and consent authority and a Statement of Environmental Effects is being prepared to accompany the development application for consideration and determination.
-Construction activities will commence within the MOP period after gaining appropriate planning approvals.
+CC Council approved the development application in December 2020..Construction activities will commence within the MOP period...

-Due to a staged increase in employee levels at CVC and a decrease in employee levels at MC there is a requirement to increase space to the existing CVC bath house facility.
+Due to a staged increase in employee levels at CVC and a decrease in employee levels at MC there is a requirement to increase space to the existing CVC bath house facilities.
 Detailed design is yet to be confirmed on the form of the bathhouse extension.

-The CVC carpark is currently a gravelled surface and there is a proposal for resealing this surface with a 2 coat bitumen seal.
+The CVC carpark is currently a gravelled surface and there is a proposal for resealing this surface with a two coat bitumen seal.
 This will provide an improvement for health and safety for employees and will provide an improvement in water quality exiting site during rainfall events from this hardstand area.